Marie's Sculpture: Plot

-Marie Barone is taking a sculpting class, which her daughter-in-law Debra suggested to her.
+Marie Barone is taking a sculpting class that her daughter-in-law Debra suggested to her.
 Marie brings an abstract sculpture she did in class to Debra's house and shows it to her, sons Raymond and Robert, and husband Frank.
-The family is initially impressed, until they later make a realization that it resembles a vagina, although this is unknown to Marie and Frank.
+The family is initially impressed, until they realize that it resembles a vagina, although this doesn't occur to Marie or Frank.
 Debra, Ray, and Robert get nervous from standing in front of the sculpture, which is worsened by Marie stating she made it as a "gift" for Ray to keep in the house.
 However, it catches Frank's attention to the point where he's staring at it, although he's not sure why.

 Although Debra initially instructs to keep the statue in the house to not upset his mother, that changes the next day when she starts to "see it in [her] sleep."
 Ray starts his plan of removing the statue by covering it up with a garbage bag, but Marie walks in the house as he does this.
 Ray and Debra successfully convince Marie to remove the sculpture from the living room while pretending to love it; however, she does this via a church auction where two Sisters come to the house to view it.
 They observe it the same way as Debra, Ray, and Robert did when they first saw it, and refuse to take it.
 One of the Sisters, Ann, informs Marie about the vaginal likeness; Marie initially takes offense to the interpretation, but when she takes a closer look, she suspects she's a lesbian.

 Following the failed auction, Marie is initially discontent over not being able to do what she planned, that being to make something abstract instead of a piece that resembles a real-life object; however, Ray cheers her up by complimenting the sculpture, commending how she was able to produce art that "shocked" people and got the family to discuss it, which is "what real artists do."
-Her sculpture is presented at an exhibit and receives a positive reception, although at the same exhibit, Frank's emotion towards the sculpt turns from appreciative to horrified after a janitor tells him the sculpture looks like a vagina.
+Her sculpture is presented at an exhibit and receives a positive reception, although at the same exhibit, Frank's emotion towards the sculpt turns from appreciative to horrified when a janitor tells him that it looks like a vagina.